Man arrested for trying to enter NSA Ajit Doval's house in Delhi

 The car was hired from Noida, officials added.

 "A man tried to enter the house of NSA on Wednesday morning.
 The security stopped him.
-When he was aksed some questions, he is not in state of giving answers.
+When he was asked some questions, he is not in the state of giving answers.
 He is mentally unsound," the officer said.
-PTI NIT NES TDS TDS